SummitCollie/telegram-dogbot/README.md

 > • Summit diligently worked on testing and improving their knowledge, inquiring about statistics multiple times to better comprehend the data.
 >
-> • Summit aesthetically shared a minimalist design element, adding a touch of simplicity and elegance to the conversation. ` // I posted a single emoji in the chat lol`
+> • Summit aesthetically shared a minimalist design element, adding a touch of simplicity and elegance to the conversation. `// I posted a single emoji in the chat lol`
 >
-> `...`
+> • `...`

 ## <p align="center">/vibe_check</p>
 Analyze chat members' moods

-> • Summit: 💻 📊 🤖 / inquisitive, methodical, redundant
+> • Summit: 💻 📊 🤖 / inquisitive, methodical, redundant\
->
-> • SomeUser: 😍 ✨ 💖 / enamored, zealous, effusive
+> • SomeUser: 😍 ✨ 💖 / enamored, zealous, effusive\
->
-> • AnotherUser: 😩 📉 😒 / despondent, lethargic, irritable
+> • AnotherUser: 😩 📉 😒 / despondent, lethargic, irritable\
+> • `...`

 ## <p align="center">/translate `french hola mi amigo`</p>
 Translates the text to requested language, or English by default.